 The Department of Anesthesia and Perioperative Care at UCSF was established in 1958 by Stuart Cullen MD.
 Since then, it has risen to become one of the preeminent Departments in the world.
 We are enormously proud of our tradition of outstanding patient care, research, and education.
 UCSF has a storied history of innovation in anesthesia, critical care, and pain medicine.
-For the last three years, the Department has been ranked #1 nationally in NIH-funded research.
+For ten of the last eleven years, the Department has been ranked #1 nationally in NIH-funded research.
 Important discoveries by the Department include the first use of CPAP in premature infants, key contributions to the pharmacology of muscle relaxants and inhaled anesthetics, first demonstration of intraoperative transesophageal echocardiography, and many others.
 We have robust research programs, spanning the range from ion channel structure and function, to clinical and translational research.

 Finally, we are fortunate to be located in San Francisco, in the middle of the most beautiful, diverse, and innovative part of America.
 We invite you to learn more about the Department.